-Looking at my photographs of other people is one thing, but to see yourself in my photographs will be the only way to truly know if I am the right guy for you.
+Looking at our photographs of other people is one thing, but to see yourself in my photographs will be the only way to truly know if we are the right photography service for you.

 Let’s meet up for an hour and take some snaps; it will give us a chance to meet properly, and give you a chance to get comfortable in front of the camera.

-There is absolutely no charge for this – I do not take a deposit or ask you to sign anything, this really is a free service.
+There is absolutely no charge for this – We do not take a deposit or ask you to sign anything, this really is a free service

 Yes, while I like to have fun and enjoy my work – I also take my business very seriously as well as wanting to provide you with complete reassurance.
 As such I have both public liability insurance and professional indemnity insurance.
 However, I do always recommend that couples also take out their own wedding insurance.

 I have no problem with you asking me this question – heck, I am a father of two young daughters and I would want to know that any photographer working with them is safe and trust worthy.
 To reassure you; I can provide a copy of my CRB check – please don’t feel embarrassed to ask.

 More importantly – you also have my reassurance, that I will never ask to be alone with any of my clients – young or old and of course you can always bring someone along for extra peace of mind.